Randomizing multi-product formulas for Hamiltonian simulation: Introduction

-The remainder of this work is organized as follows: After a short review of multi-product formulas in Section \ref{sec:review_multi_product}, we present the framework of randomized sampling and a short summary of our main results in Section \ref{sec:randomized_sampling_main_res}.
-Section \ref{sec:proofs} then contains a detailed analysis of the proposed randomized sampling framework and multi-product formulas and gives the proofs to the results discussed in the previous section.
-To conclude, we compare the performance of our formulas to that of Trotter-Suzuki and Childs and Wiebe type multi-product formulas \cite{childsHamiltonianSimulationUsing} in Section \ref{sec:numerics}, discussing both their error bounds and actual performance on a number of physically plausible and interesting Hamiltonian models of strongly correlated quantum systems, for which we find a favorable performance over known schemes of quantum simulation.
+The remainder of this work is organized as follows: After a short review of multi-product formulas in Section~\ref{sec:review_multi_product}, we present the framework of randomized sampling and a summary of our main results in Section~\ref{sec:randomized_sampling_main_res}.
+Section~\ref{sec:proofs} then contains a detailed analysis of the proposed randomized sampling framework and multi-product formulas and gives the proofs of the results discussed in the previous section.
+To conclude, we compare the performance of our formulas to that of Trotter-Suzuki product formulas and Childs and Wiebe type multi-product formulas \cite{childsHamiltonianSimulationUsing} in Section~\ref{sec:numerics}, discussing both their error bounds and actual performance on several physically plausible and interesting Hamiltonian models of strongly correlated quantum systems, for which we find a favorable performance over known schemes of quantum simulation.